geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 Stepping Down
 ^^^^^^^^^^^^^

-If you find you cannot make meetings for a month or two, by all means step aside.
+If you find you cannot make meetings for a month or two, or have been unable to vote on proposals, by all means step aside.
 Thank you so much for your time, if you want to groom a successor and then nominate them that is cool, but the nomination process still applies.

 If we do not hear from you for six months we will assume you lost, send out a search party and nominate your replacement.